 - Add the Page object to the document.

 - Return to step 2 and repeat until all pages are created.

-- Output the PDF document to a file, Stream object or to IIS's output stream.
+- Output the PDF document to a file, stream, or IIS's output stream.

-Also note that page elements can be reused on different pages using templates.
-For more information on templates refer to the Templates topic.
-There is also a Group object that can be used to logically group Page Elements together for reuse on multiple pages.
+Also, note that page elements can be reused on different pages using templates.
+For more information on templates, refer to the Templates topic.
+There is also a Group object that can logically group Page Elements for reuse on multiple pages.